karenhovhannisian/Scripter-node-js-v/README.md

 ## Overview

-The application leverages Express.js for its web server framework, allowing it to handle HTTP requests efficiently.
+Scripter leverages Express.js for its web server framework, allowing it to handle HTTP requests efficiently.
 It uses the body-parser middleware to parse JSON request bodies, facilitating easy access to request data.
 The core functionality revolves around LangChain, a toolkit for building language models and processing text.
 This application specifically uses components for text splitting, document loading, vector storage, and integration with OpenAI's models.

 ## Key Components